prabhsethi1/Spartan-Restaurant/README.md

 # Spartan-Restaurant

 This project describes Spartan Restaurant, a web app for those interested in ordering from our fast casual restaurant and finding more information about our restaurant.
+Access the code through the "master" branch.